What is a VPN -Virtual Private Network?

 And finally, the Canadian government would prefer to house sensitive data pertaining to Canadian government programs and citizens on Canadian servers and soil.
 Microsoft has built Canadian data centres for this purpose.

-Network Setup Services in Toronto: If you have network security concerns, we invite you to contact us for a free consultation.
-We are TUCU, an IT Support Company in Toronto.
+Network Setup Services in Toronto & Durham Region: If you have network security concerns, we invite you to contact us for a free consultation.
+We are TUCU, a Managed IT Support Company in Toronto.
 Let us help you choose the right network security and remote work solutions for you.
 Schedule your free consultation to discuss your needs.